footworkjs/animate.css/README.md

 `animate.css` is a bunch of cool, fun, and cross-browser animations for you to use in your projects.
 Great for emphasis, home pages, sliders, and general just-add-water-awesomeness.

+**NOTE:** This is a custom version of [animate.css](https://github.com/daneden/animate.css) by Dan Eden.
+It has been modified to be [SASS](http://sass-lang.com/)-based and specifically built with the default classnames [FootworkJS](https://github.com/footworkjs/footwork) uses to animate its elements.

 ## Installation

 To install via Bower, simply do the following: